 “By the time we arrived at the disaster zone...everyone was equal” (Participant #14).

-Two interviewees emphasized that this collaborative work profoundly affected the entire mission’s tone:
+Two interviewees emphasized that this collaborative work profoundly affected the tone of the entire mission:

 “Everyone is equal and does everything right from the beginning.
 It creates an atmosphere that the whole group is unified; it’s an important process” (Participant #2).